Stewart Television: History

-New Location
+New location

 In 1978, Bob Stewart Productions was relocated to Los Angeles, California, with its first syndicated program at its new location, The Love Experts.
 Programs already on air in the meantime were still taped in New York, mainly The $20,000 Pyramid and Pass the Buck.
 In 1982, Stewart revived The $25,000 Pyramid, but to keep the name and the game show confused with Cullen's version, the format was renamed as The New $25,000 Pyramid with Dick Clark as host.
 The show was taped at CBS Television City in Hollywood, California.
 The same year, Bob and his son Sande created the unsold game show Twisters.
 It would be the first game show credited by Bob Stewart & Sande Stewart Productions (which would officially exist starting in 1987).
 Another game show was Go, that was based on the bonus round of Chain Reaction produced alongside his son, Sande one year later.
 In 1979, Bob Stewart had signed a deal with Metromedia Producers Corporation to launch new projects.

 In 1985, Bob Stewart formed another production company called Bob Stewart Cable, Inc. for game show programs produced for cable.
 There were only two game shows produced under this banner, which were taped in two Canadian cities and produced for the USA Network.
 The first was Jackpot!, a revival of Stewart's 1974 series, which was taped in Toronto.
 The other was The New Chain Reaction, a revival of Stewart's short-lived 1980 series, which was taped in Montreal.
 By 1987, Bob Stewart was semi-retired, and his son Sande took over operations.
-In 1990, the company was renamed again as Stewart Television, while the cable production company was likewise renamed Stewart Cable TV, Inc..
+In 1990, the company was renamed again as Stewart Television, while the cable production company was likewise renamed Stewart Cable TV, Inc.

 A short time later, Sande Stewart formed Stewart Tele Enterprises and produced the revived The $100,000 Pyramid in 1991, which was hosted by John Davidson and was canceled in 1992 after its second season, the same year Bob Stewart fully retired.

-Sony
+Sale to Sony

 In 1994, Bob Stewart sold his company to Sony Corporation.
 Sande, in the meantime, went ahead and created and produced more game shows with his own independent company Sande Stewart Television.
 A majority of Bob Stewart's game shows Sony owns has been aired on GSN.
 Two of Bob Stewart's game show formats have been revived into new incarnations.
 They were Pyramid and was hosted by Donny Osmond in 2002 for syndication and Chain Reaction in 2006 produced by British television producer Michael Davies' production company Embassy Row in association with and distributed by Sony Pictures Television aired on GSN and was hosted by Dylan Lane.
-Ironically, Embassy Row would be acquired by Sony Pictures on 14 January 2009.
+Ironically, Embassy Row would be acquired by SPT on January 14, 2009.

 Today, Stewart Television is an active in-name-only unit of Sony Pictures Television.